 Hilary Granat, PT, DPT, MS,received her B.S. in Business and Marketing from Syracuse University and a Master's in Physical Therapy from Marymount University and her Doctorate in Physical Therapy from Shenandoah University.
 In addition, she has earned a Master's degree in Exercise Physiology from George Washington University.
 She began working in the health and fitness industry in 1992 as a personal trainer and Exercise Physiologist.
 Hilary now specializes in sports medicine, orthopedics, and manual therapy.
 She is qualified to perform Trigger Point Dry Needling and is a certified Pilates instructor specializing in rehabilitation.
 She enjoys integrating Pilates into her physical therapy treatments.
 She is trained in movement assessment and believes that it is important to assess and treat the whole person, not just the symptoms or injury.
 Hilary has vast experience with sports injuries and has treated professional and collegiate athletes from all athletic backgrounds.
 She has served as the team physical therapist for the Washington Kastles of World Team Tennis since 2009.
 She has also completed post-graduate studies in the field of breast cancer rehabilitation.
 Her research has been published in the European Journal of Applied Physiology (1999) and Journal of Strength and Conditioning Research (1999).

 Allison Reines Zygielbaum, PT, DPT, BS, received her Doctorate degree in Physical Therapy from The George Washington University.
 She graduated from The University of Michigan with a Bachelor of Science degree in Movement Science.
 Allison has a special interest in manual therapy and functional biomechanics.
-She employs a comprehensive approach to patient care and is committed to looking beyond the symptoms to get to the root of the problem.
-She enjoys using evidence-based physical therapy to treat a variety of musculoskeletal conditions and movement impairment syndromes.
-In her free time, Allison loves traveling, watching and playing sports, spending time with friends and family.
+She employs a comprehensive approach to patient care and is committed to looking beyond the symptoms to get to the root of the problem and restore optimal function to meet the patient’s goals.
+She uses evidence-based physical therapy in conjunction with manual therapy, functional mobilization, neuromuscular re-education and therapeutic exercises to treat a variety of musculoskeletal conditions, injuries and movement impairment syndromes.
+Allison is certified in trigger point dry needling.
+Since 2012, she has been a clinical instructor for the George Washington University physical therapy program and enjoys mentoring students.